moskalyk/wiflo/README.md

 # wiflo : experimental

-an interface about us, to practice what's common, a take on decentralized identity, with a focus on affinity.
+an interface about us, to practice what's common, a take on decentralized identity, with a focus on value affinity.

 view: all aspects of you should not be permanently stored only, rather store symbols as levers to the psychology of 'who' that is you.